influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 ### `field` specification

-When setting the `assignment` to `"field"` or omitting the `assignment` setting, the extracted value will be used as a field.
-The `name` setting is used as the name of the field and the `type` as type of the field value.
+When setting the `assignment` to `"field"` or omitting the `assignment` setting, the extracted value is used as a field.
+The `name` setting is used as the name of the field and the `type` as the type of the field value.

 The `bits` setting can be used to specify the length of the data to extract.
 By default the length corresponding to `type` is used.